Brianconn71/ms1-project/README.md

 * A navbar at the top of the page which will be used consistenty throughout the website as the main source of navigation.

-* A main hero image which will show a picture of Manson avenue playing a concert with lots of fans watching them.
+* A main header image which will show a picture of Manson Avenue playing a concert with lots of fans watching them.
 I chose a minimalist pic that I feel really stands out and gives a new fan a real taste of what they can expect from Manson Avenue.

-* There will then be 2 CTAs on the main hero image, one which will link to the band merchandise section and another which will take a user to the contact us page where they can directly contact Manson Avenue.
+* There will then be two CTAs on the main header image, one which will link to the band merchandise section and another which will take a user to the contact us page where they can directly contact Manson Avenue.

-* Below the main hero image I will have 2 reviews from fans of the band.
+* Below the main header image I will have two reviews from fans of the band.
 Again this is another chance to encourage new fans to come along to a concert or buy some merchandise and it also gives current fans a chance to appear on the website.

-* Then I will have the Band merchandise section, the CTA in the main hero image will link to this, This section will allow fans new and cureent to purchasetickets to shows, CDs and clothing on sale from Manson Avenue.
-This feature will benefit the band and also build lifetime fans who want to have a piece of the bands memorabilia.
+* Then I will have the Band merchandise section, the CTA in the main header image will link to this, This section will allow fans new and current to purchase tickets, CDs and clothing on sale from Manson Avenue.
+This feature will benefit the band and also build lifetime fans who want to have a piece of the band's memorabilia.

-* The footer at the bottom of the page will be coonsistent throughout the website, It will contain the social media links to the social media profiles of Manson Avenue.
+* The footer at the bottom of the page will be consistent throughout the website.
+It will contain the social media links to the social media profiles of Manson Avenue.

 #### About Us page <a name="about"></a>

 The About us page will consist of:

-* A navbar at the top of the page which will be used consistenty throughout the website as the main source of navigation.
+* A navbar at the top of the page which will be used consistently throughout the website as the main source of navigation.

-* There will then be a carosel of 4 images, these will be images of the band and some of there concerts and showing the fans enjoying themselves at the concerta this will create a positive impression for newcomers aiming to know as much as they can about the band.
+* There will then be a carousel of 4 images.
+These will be images of the band and some of their concerts and showing the fans enjoying themselves at the concerts.
+This will create a positive impression for newcomers aiming to know as much as they can about the band.

-* Then there will be three questions that a new fan may want to know such as Who are Manson Avenue and Where did it all begin?
+* Then there will be three questions that a new fan may want to know such as: Who are Manson Avenue and Where did it all begin?
 These questions will have answers underneath the headings.
 This is important as it tells a new fan all they want to know about Manson Avenue and will help them to relate to the band.

 * Then there will be another CTA which will allow new fans to contact the band should they want to find out more about the band that hasn't been answered or allow them to just directly message the band through the contact form.

-* Then there is a Band Members section which will include pictures of the band members and also give some basic information about each band member such as Name age and an interesting fact.
+* Then there is a Band Members section which will include pictures of the band members and also give some basic information about each band member such as Name, what they do in the band and a short paragraph on each.
-This will again allow fans to relate to the band and let them see there personality.
+This will again allow fans to relate to the band and let them see their personality.

-* The footer at the bottom of the page will be coonsistent throughout the website, It will contain the social media links to the social media profiles of Manson Avenue.
+* The footer at the bottom of the page will be consistent throughout the website.
+It will contain the social media links to the social media profiles of Manson Avenue.

 #### Contact Us page <a name="contact"></a>

 The Contact Us page will consist of:

-* A navbar at the top of the page which will be used consistenty throughout the website as the main source of navigation.
+* A navbar at the top of the page which will be used consistently throughout the website as the main source of navigation.

 * The header will be an image of a microphone so as to give fans the sense of being handed a microphone on stage with the band.
-The header will contain some text of instructions in where to fill out the contact form and how to get in touch.
-A minimalist design to make it easier and much more straight forward to understand what the page is used for.
+The header will contain some text of instructions on where to fill out the contact form and how to get in touch.
+A minimal design makes it easier and much more straight forward to understand what the page is used for.

-* The contact form will then be displayed below that which will allow a fan user to enter there name and email along with there message or request for the band.
+* The contact form will then be displayed below that which will allow a fan user to enter their name and email along with their message or request for the band.

-* Below that, There will be a Submit button which will allow a fan to snd there message or request to the band.
+* Below that, there will be a Submit button which will allow a fan to send their message or request to the band.

-* The footer at the bottom of the page will be coonsistent throughout the website, It will contain the social media links to the social media profiles of Manson Avenue.
+* The footer at the bottom of the page will be consistent throughout the website.
+It will contain the social media links to the social media profiles of Manson Avenue.

 ### Future Features/Improvements <a name="future"></a>